 Get a Second Opinion

 Trying to work it all out on your own can get a little overwhelming, so it might help to get a second opinion.
-A retirement expert or financial planner or credit counselor can help you organize your thoughts and your finances.
+A financial planner or credit counsellor can help you organize your thoughts and your finances.
 Then, you can follow the course of action that will take you into retirement debt-free and with the most money in your pocket.